 This catalog, the first volume of its kind, is published for the convenience of students at the Idaho College of Osteopathic Medicine (ICOM).
 It is intended to be effective as of July 1, 2023.
 ICOM reserves the right to make changes to this catalog at any time without obligation or liability.
 ICOM reserves the right to make such changes as it determines, in its sole discretion, to be necessary or advisable in its regulations, course offerings, staff and financial policies.
 Changes to rules and policies may occur at any time and could be applied to currently matriculated student doctors.
 Student doctors are responsible for understanding all Catalog requirements as they may be modified and appended from time-to-time, in an easily accessible addendum.
-This Catalog is intended as a guideline for student doctor or a warranty of any entitlements, programs, regulations, or benefits set forth herein.
+This Catalog is intended as a guideline for student doctors and should not be construed as an offer or as a contract between ICOM and any student doctor or a warranty of any entitlements, programs, regulations, or benefits set forth herein.
 ICOM, its agents, officers and employees may rescind or modify any benefit, program, regulation, or entitlement set forth herein at any time, for any reason, with or without notice.
 This version of the Catalog supersedes all prior versions/editions of Catalogs, Academic Bulletins, and Student Handbooks.